votinginfoproject/android-white-label-app/README.md

   -  Tools -> Android SDK Build-tools 19.1
   -  Android 4.4.2K (API V19) -> SDK Platform and Google APIs
        - For running in an emulator, install one or both system images.
-The Intel x86 system image will run much faster than ARM, especially if hardware accelleration is enabled.
+The Intel x86 system image will run much faster than ARM, especially if hardware acceleration is enabled.
   -  Extras -> Android Support Library
   -  Extras -> Android Support Repository
   -  Extras -> Google Play Services (v.19)